 Applicants must also present a valid photo ID (if over 18) and Social Security Card for each household member including children.
 Each person residing in the home over the age of 18 must apply for their own card.
-If the ID has been stolen, a police report dated no more than 90 days prior is acceptable.
+If the ID has been stolen, a police or fire report dated no more than 90 days prior is acceptable.
 The Reception Team will verify eligibility and provide a photo ID voucher card for each household member on the application.
 Each person must be present to have their pictures taken; however, they do not have to be present for their voucher card to be honored if they are under the age of 18, homebound, or disabled (proof of guardianship/disability required).

 If you or someone you know qualifies for social services and help is needed with clothing, please visit the Rescue Mission lobby in the main building on Saturdays between 9am – 4pm to apply for a Clothing Voucher card.
 For more information on the Clothing Voucher Program, call 540.343.7227.

 This ecumenical ministry demonstrates Christ’s love in action.